-DBI consolidated its U.S. and Canada retail segments into a single reportable segment while showing improved operational performance despite maintaining negative net income.
+DBI consolidated its U.S. and Canada retail operations into a single reportable segment while demonstrating improved operational efficiency with higher operating income and stronger cash generation.

 Capex reduced 37.9% — investment cycle winding down or capital discipline; may improve near-term free cash flow.